kanopy-platform/ksec/README.md

 Run `make` to run all tests and create a new binary in `${GOPATH}/bin/`

-Run `make dist` to cross compile binaries into a `./_dist/` directory.
+Run `VERSION=<version_number> make dist` to cross compile binaries into a `./dist/` directory.
 These binaries can then be uploaded to a new GitHub release.